smiths/caseStudies/CaseStudies/glass/Implementations/Python_Simplified/README.md

 /Python_Simplified/Test/Inputfiles/testTable*.txt: These files contain data used in testReadTable*.py.

+/Python_Simplified/OldTests: The same as /Test, but for old tests.

+/Python_Simplified/TestDocumentation: Contains the documentation for the tests.

 /Python_Simplified/SDF.txt TSD.txt: Contain data for interpolation.

 /Python_Simplified/defaultInput.txt: The default input file that mainfun.py consumes.

+/Python_Simplified/Makefile: Contains the build instructions for running 'make'.